Northern and Southern States period: Balhae

-Balhae, the name of which was another transcribed version of Mohe (靺鞨, a Tungus Tribe speaking a language like Manchurian and Sibe), was founded after Goguryeo had fallen.
-It was founded in the northern part of former lands of Goguryeo by Dae Joyeong, a former Goguryeo general or chief of Sumo Mohe, after defeating the military of central government of Tang Dynasty at the Battle of Tianmenling.
+Balhae was founded after Goguryeo had fallen.
+Its name was another transcribed version of Mohe, a Tungus Tribe speaking a language like Manchurian and Sibe.
+It was founded in the northern part of former lands of Goguryeo by Dae Joyeong, a former Goguryeo general or chief of Sumo Mohe, after defeating the military of central government of Tang dynasty at the Battle of Tianmenling.
 Balhae controlled the northern areas of the Korean Peninsula, much of Manchuria, and expanded into present-day Russian Maritime Province.

 In a time of relative peace and stability in the region, Balhae flourished in culture, especially during the long reign of the third King Mun (r.
-737-793) and King Seon.
-At that time, Balhae was a culturally advanced country, so that even China referred to this kingdom as "a prosperous country of the East."
-However, Balhae was severely weakened by the 10th century, and the Khitan Liao Dynasty conquered Balhae in 926.
+737–793) and King Seon.
+At that time, Balhae was a culturally advanced country, so that even China referred to this kingdom as "a prosperous country of the East".
+However, Balhae was severely weakened by the 10th century, and the Khitan Liao dynasty conquered Balhae in 926.
 Goryeo absorbed some of Balhae's territory and received Balhae refugees, including the crown prince and the royal family, but compiled no known histories of Balhae.
-The 18th century Joseon dynasty historian Yu Deukgong advocated the proper study of Balhae as part of Korean history, and coined the term "Northern and Southern States period" to refer to this era.